-- Complete on-line bank request form telling us your UK address details and which bank you wish to open an account with
+- Complete the online bank request form telling us your UK address details and which bank you wish to open an account with

-- Collect the UWE Bank Letter from an Information Point to then take to the bank as evidence of their attendance (maximum 48 hours later)
+- Collect the UWE Bristol Bank Letter from an Information Point and take it to the bank as evidence of your attendance (maximum 48 hours later)

-You can complete step 1 before you leave home.
-Choose your bank, complete step 1, and save time when you get here.
+You can complete step one before you leave home.
+Choose your bank, complete step two and save time when you get here.

 Opening your account

-Once you have your UWE Bank Letter, take it to your chosen bank.
-Ask the bank to explain what services are available and how they work as they may differ from those offered by banks in your home country.
-Please also make sure your bank sends you paper bank statements as these will be important should you need to renew your visa.
+Once you have your UWE Bristol Bank Letter, take it to your chosen bank.
+Ask the bank to explain what services are available and how they work, as they may differ from those offered by banks in your home country.
+Please also make sure your bank sends you paper bank statements, as these will be important should you need to renew your visa.
 For further information, see UKCISA’s advice on opening an account.

-If you experience problems opening a bank account or are unhappy with the service you receive from a bank you can contact the bank itself and explain that you want to make a complaint.
-You can also seek advice from a UWE Money Adviser.
+If you experience problems opening a bank account or are unhappy with the service you receive from a bank, you can contact the bank itself and explain that you want to make a complaint.
+You can also seek advice from a UWE Bristol Money Adviser.